 You will have access to read the therapist’s biographies, what treatment they specialize in, and if they can help you.
 You also have the option to meet with your chosen therapist in the future.

 Therapy sessions can be booked before you choose a therapist.
-The sessions are booked in either a 50-minute session (recommended by DoD) or a 25-minute session.
+The sessions are booked in either a 50-minute session (recommended by Doctor on Demand) or a 25-minute session.
 One thing that I feel is a disadvantage is that all sessions are done through video chats only.
 Some people might not find this a viable option.

 The service ‘Doctor On Demand’ offers services in; Urgent care, Preventive Care, and Chronic Care.
-Other areas covered by DoD are:
+Other areas covered by Doctor on Demand are:

 - Trauma & Loss